-Kate Meier, senior editor here at Garage Gym Reviews and a CrossFit L1 trainer, spent a lot of time with this machine for our Bowflex M6 review.
+Kate Meier, head of content here at Garage Gym Reviews and a CrossFit L1 trainer, spent a lot of time with this machine for our Bowflex Max Trainer M6 review.
 She’ll give you the ups and downs (literally) of this hybrid stair-stepper machine/elliptical.

 A Quick Look at the Bowflex Max Trainer M6

 If you’re looking for this type of machine, it’s a decent value.
-I’ll admit that the price – around $1,700 – is pretty steep compared with other machines on the market, like the Sole E25 elliptical, which is under $1,000.
+I’ll admit that the price – around $1,500 – is pretty steep compared with other machines on the market, like the Sole E25 elliptical, which is around $1,200.
 And actually, the M6 is one of the base designs of this machine.
 Bowflex went through some other iterations, like the M8 and the M5.